These Peach Cupcakes are light, moist, and sweetened with fresh peaches! They are topped with a decadent brown butter maple frosting.

 Both these cupcakes and frosting can be made the day before.
 Store in the fridge and let come to room temperature before frosting.
 They can be frozen for 2-3 months as well.
 Defrost in the fridge overnight.

-Want to try more fruity recipes?
+Want to try more cake & cupcake recipes?

 Peach Cupcake Recipe